How to Identify Your Yamaha Outboard (Serial, Model. and Year) to Buy the Right Parts

 • Cooling and lubrication systems operate properly

-• Service manuals and specifications match the engine
+• Service manual specifications match the engine

 • Time and money are not wasted troubleshooting avoidable issues